Komi-Permyak language: Vowels

 The Komi-Permyak vowel system can be considered as being three-dimensional, where vowels are characterised by three features: front and back, rounded and unrounded and vowel height.

 Komi-Permyak does not distinguish between long and short vowels and does not have vowel harmony.
 There are no diphthongs; when two vowels come together, which occurs at some morpheme boundaries, each vowel retains its individual sound.

 Writing system

 Both regional standards of the Komi language have an identical alphabet, introduced in 1938.
 The alphabet (anbur, анбур) includes all the Russian letters plus two additional graphemes: і and ӧ.

 Grammar

-Komi is an agglutinating language.
+Komi-Permyak is an agglutinating language.
 It uses affixes to express possession, to specify mode, time, and so on.

 Nouns

 All Permian Komi nouns are declined for number, case and possession, adding special suffixes to word stems.

 Number

 In Permian Komi there are two grammatical numbers: singular and plural.
 The singular is the unmarked form of a word, and the plural is obtained by inflecting the singular.

 The plural marker of nouns is /ez/ (orthographically эз or ез) immediately following a word stem before any case or other affixes.
 The last consonant of the stem before the plural suffix has to be duplicated.